Table of Contents[Hide][Show]

 Olive oil is well-known for its many benefits, but another oil is gaining popularity for its versatility and health benefits: avocado oil.

 Avocado oil is popping up as an ingredient in many healthy foods.
 People love it for its mild flavor in cooking and lack of scent in beauty recipes.
-It is the main ingredient in a brand of Mayo that claims to be healthier than other brands and the cooking oil for some types of potato chips.
+It is the main ingredient in brands of mayo claiming to be healthier than the rest, as cooking oil for some types of potato chips, and a host of other uses.

 What Is Avocado Oil?

-Avocado is a unique plant oil with very specific benefits.
-Most plant oils are extracted from the seed of the plant, but this oil is extracted from the flesh of the avocado.
+Avocado is a unique plant (as evidenced by its nickname, “the alligator pear”!).
 Most fruits are higher in carbohydrate and contain little or no fat, yet avocado is very high in beneficial fats.

 Avocado is also unique because it contains more potassium than a banana and more protein and fats than any other fruit.